 Influencer Marketing: #KitriGirls is the brand hashtag that lets the influencer partnerships show up (as well as tons of brand fans add their photos) on the social media of their choice and add to their reach.

 Word of Mouth: It's hard to top what Monzo has achieved by turning its customers into brand champions.

-Work with your strengths in mind, you can turn them into superpowers that will help you stand out.
+Work with your strengths in mind, and you can turn them into superpowers that will help you stand out.

 Know your audience.
 This will dictate the tone of voice, content type, and where to focus your marketing efforts.

 Stay tuned with your marketing results – if something isn’t working like it used to, it is time to review and change things.